 The Foxelli poles weigh in just a bit lighter, weighing 7.6 ounces each.

-UPDATE: Amazon has recently increased the price about $10 but frequently will have them on sale for $10 off.
-If you can, wait until they are on “sale” and back to their original price of less than $60!
+UPDATE: Amazon has recently increased the price of these about $10, but frequently will have them on sale for $10 off.
+If you are set on these and can wait, hold off until they are on “sale” and back to their original price of less than $60!